candelariaboy/Software-Engineering-2/README.md

 **How to Use / Run the Project:**

-1. Open a web browser and navigate to `http://localhost:3000`
+1. Open a web browser and navigate to `http://localhost:` or  `http://localhost:8080` depending on the port set in your xammp
 2. Click on the "Register" button to create a new account
 3. Fill out the registration form with the required information
 4. Click on the "Submit" button to register